Frequently Asked Questions

-We keep the group size as small as possible, between 6-12 women, depending on trip destination.
-Please check individual trip itineraries for max. group sizes.
+We keep the group size as small as possible, between 6-14 women, depending on trip destination.
 An average group size is 8 women.
 The exception to this ‘rule of thumb’ is our Galapagos Eco Yacht Adventures as it can take 19 women.

 The minimum age to join a WWE trip solo is 18, due to liability and insurance requirements.
 However, girls aged 15-17 are welcome on any of our trips if accompanied by an adult/gaurdian.